 As mentioned earlier, it's unlikely that you'll ever sail through the eye of a hurricane.
 Why?
 Cruise lines spring into action when there's even the slightest disturbance.
 Thanks to forecasts, cruise lines and meteorologists have an idea of the storm's path days in advance, giving ships ample time to move out of harm's way.

 Rather than risk thousands of lives, they will first try and find an alternate route, which is why booking a cruise for a single port of call is risky.
-Recently, for instance, at least ten cruise ships had their itineraries changed at the last minute due to Hurricane Beryl.
+Earlier this year, for example, at least ten cruise ships had their itineraries changed at the last minute due to Hurricane Beryl.
 Norwegian Jade was one.
 Rather than sailing to the Western Caribbean, the 93,558 gross registered ton (GRT) ship was rerouted to San Juan, Puerto Rico; Tortola, BVI; and Puerto Plata, Dominican Republic.

 If, for whatever reason, your embarkation port is scheduled to be impacted, they may delay the departure or, in extreme cases, cancel the sailing.
 The latter, however, is rare.
 As much as you want your cruise to happen, cruise lines do not want to deal with issuing refunds and future cruise certificates for canceled sailings.